Purification Rundown: Process

+The cost of the program was reported as about US$2,000 in 1990 $1,790 "with discounts" in 1996 (though another 1996 source claims around $4,000 for a four-week programme), $1,200 in 1998 and $5,200 in 2009.

 Clear Body, Clear Mind contains a disclaimer which states that the program is not a medical treatment.
 A similar disclaimer appears in the Hubbard Communication Office Bulletins, noting that the treatment is not a medical process but a purely spiritual activity.
 Hubbard recommends that the participant should sign a waiver noting that the program is not medical treatment.

 Promotion

 The Purification Rundown is promoted as having physical and mental benefits such as lowering cholesterol, relieving pain, and improving memory.
 Scientology's promotional materials claim it can boost IQ by up to 15 points.
 Scientologists are strongly encouraged to take part in the program as a necessary step in their spiritual progress.
-Scientology promotes the Rundown to the public as a detoxification program, while it also works with non-religious Scientology-affiliated groups such as Narconon to offer this program as a treatment for addiction and high levels of stress.
+Scientology promotes the Purification Rundown to the public as a detoxification program, while it also works with non-religious Scientology-affiliated groups such as Narconon to offer this program as a treatment for addiction and high levels of stress.
 Conditions that are claimed by Scientologists to respond to the program include cancer, AIDS, heart problems, kidney failure, liver disease and obesity.